 Dropbox Smart Sync is a useful feature that enables you to store files online and access files through Windows File Explorer or Mac Finder without taking up your local hard drive space.
 Unfortunately, Google Drive does not support this feature.
 When you need to store the folder both locally and in the cloud, the folder will be synced.

 #2.
-Is selective sync available in Google Drive File Stream?
+Is selective sync available in Google Drive for Desktop?

-Google does not provide the Google Drive File Stream selective sync feature.
+Google does not provide the Google Drive File Stream (now named Google Drive for Desktop) selective sync feature.
 By default, all files and folders can only be used online when using Google Drive File Stream.

 Following any of the above methods, you can easily implement Google Drive selective sync on Mac or Windows PC.
 If you want to back up or sync Google Drive to another cloud drive, you can try CBackup, it can also provide the safest backup method to transfer your PC files to CBackup Cloud for protection.